Section last updated: January 2019.

 - the date of the assent

-(c) An order of a court or other competent authority transferring a registered trade mark or any right in or under it
+(c) An order of a court or other competent authority transferring a registered Trade Mark or any right in or under it (TM16)

-Rule 40(e) requires that the following shall be entered in the register:
+Rule 48(e) requires that the following shall be entered in the register:

 - the name and address of the transferee;